10 best church app providers for 2025

 • Container app (optional)

-Church Center is a church app from Planning Center that integrates with some of their church management tools such as community groups, event calendars, and volunteer management.
-Their app is another “container app,” which means churches cannot have their own custom-branded app in the app stores.
+Church Center is a church app powered by Planning Center products.
+Their app is exclusively a “container app,” which means churches cannot have their own custom-branded app in the app stores.
+The Church Center app integrates with some of their church management tools such as community groups, event calendars, and volunteer management.

 Pros: Church Center’s strength is centered around its practical applications.
 Church leaders can use the app to manage their church's events, track attendance, and communicate with members.
 Members can chat, watch live streams or on-demand videos, and give online.